 Isaiah 25:9 And it shall be said <H559> in that day <H3117>, Lo, this is our God <H430>; we have waited <H6960> for him, and he will save <H3467> us: this is the LORD <H3068>; we have waited <H6960> for him, we will be glad <H1523> and rejoice <H8055> in his salvation <H3444>.

-And it shall be said in that day, Yahweh we have waited for our Salvation, Yahweh we have waited, we will be joyful and rejoice in our Savior (Isaiah 25:9).
+And it shall be said in that day, Yahweh we have waited for you to Save us, Yahweh we have waited, we will be joyful and rejoice in our Salvation (Isaiah 25:9).

 The true plan of Salvation has been replaced with a cheap counterfeit as a result of the commandments and doctrines of men (Mark 7:7).